People are hungry and one good word

 Since setting up her own consultancy in 2012, Anne has enjoyed further opportunities in planning and delivering successful communications activities for global audiences - for the Sisters of St Joseph 2013 Chapter and for Mercy International Association’s 20th Anniversary celebrations in 2014, and in managing multiple web developments.
 Anne was engaged by ACRATH as an educational consultant to review the implementation of its educational resource in secondary schools within Victoria and to promote its use more widely.

-A particular focus of Anne’s ongoing work has been the weekly Mercy eNews, an international publication for Mercy International Association (MIA), which Anne created along with managing MIA’s website until 30 June 2021 .
+A particular focus of Anne’s ongoing work has been the weekly Mercy eNews, an international publication for Mercy International Association (MIA), 921 issues which Anne created and edited, along with managing MIA’s website until 30 June 2021 .

 On 24 September 2018 the new MIA website was launched.
 Anne project managed the redevelopment on behalf of MIA, working with Together Digital, a creative and multi-award winning Irish digital agency with experience in a wide range of mid to large-scale projects, for ten months on this redevelopment.